AdrianFishy/node-blue-doc/docs/troubleshooting/nodes_do_not_appear.md

-- Check the package.json file
+- Check the package.json file.

   Make sure you'r node name appears in the package.json file in the "nodes" folder.
   Local path: ~/homegear/node-blue/nodes/